yext/search-core/README.md

 });
 ```

-To use the Answers Core with Node, use the following import:
+To use the library with Node, use the following import instead:
 ```js
 const { provideCore } = require('@yext/answers-core');
 ```